hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 {"syncing":false}%
 ```

-### Stake your ETH
+### Stake your BOA

 :::danger Exercise caution

 The Ethereum launchpad URL is `https://launchpad.ethereum.org` and the only, official validator deposit contract is [0x00000000219ab540356cbb839cbe05303d7705fa](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa).
-Don't send ETH directly to the contract - deposit your stake through Ethereum.org launchpad.
+Don't send BOA directly to the contract - deposit your stake through Ethereum.org launchpad.

 :::

-Use the [Mainnet Launchpad](https://launchpad.ethereum.org/summary) to deposit your 32 ETH.
+Use the [Mainnet Launchpad](https://launchpad.ethereum.org/summary) to deposit your 32 BOA.
 If you want to participate in the **testnet**, use the [Goerli-Prater](https://goerli.launchpad.ethereum.org/en/) or [Ropsten](https://ropsten.launchpad.ethereum.org/summary) launchpads.

 Throughout the process, you'll be asked to generate new validator credentials using the [official Ethereum deposit command-line-tool](https://github.com/ethereum/eth2.0-deposit-cli).
 Make sure you use the `mainnet` option when generating keys with the deposit CLI.
 During the process, you will have generated a `validator_keys` folder under the `eth2.0-deposit-cli` directory.
 You can import all of your validator keys into Agora-cl from that folder in the next step.